LeonAD19/MelodyMap/README.md

 ### Review and Retrospective

-For this sprint our main focus was to create the website, communicate with spotify api, and create a map.
+For this sprint our main focus was to host the website, create and use a database, and overhaul the UI.

 * [__Retrospective__](./Documentation/Sprint2/Sprint2-Retrospective.md)